Looking to boost your local knowledge of this beautiful country? Take a look at these fun facts about Azerbaijan!

 Azerbaijan grows cotton, grain, grapes and rice; they also rear cattle, pigs, goats and sheep.

 Its industry consists of petroleum and petroleum products, natural gas, oil field equipment, steel, cement and textiles.

 Azerbaijan exports oil and gas, cotton, machinery and foodstuffs.

-Do you know any interesting or fun facts about Azerbaijan that we’ve missed?
-Share them with us in the comments section below!
+Do you know any fun facts about Azerbaijan?
+Share them in the comments below!